-Documents submitted electronically for recording shall utilize authentication and transmission methods that ensure the integrity of the submitted documents.
+Documents submitted electronically for recording shall utilize authentication and transmission methods that ensure the integrity of the submitted documents, and endorsed by submitter in accordance to G. S. §47-14(a1).

-The NCERC recommends that the Recorder and Submitter agree to login parameters and transmission protocols as may be defined in the Memorandum of Understanding.
+The NCERC recommends that the Recorder and Submitter agree to login parameters and transmission protocols as may be defined in the Memorandum of Understanding and the requirements of G.S. § 47-14 (a1).